 Let’s practice more examples of Sukoon to increase our understanding of it.

-• Practice and repetition will help you become more fluent in your Arabic speaking.
+- Practice and repetition will help you become more fluent in your Arabic speakingHow to Speak Arabic Quickly and Fluently?
+Fast Experience-Based Guidance!.
 To become familiar with the verses of the Qur’an that include Sukoon, read them again.

 Sukoon and Arabic Calligraphy